shaeelhashmi/Project-TMS/README.md

-1.Make sure you have node.js installed on your pc
+1. Make sure you have node.js installed on your system
-2.In the terminal of the app.js file type node app.js 3.After the installation of that package type npm install express 4.Once you have installed the necessary packages you can then type node app.js in your terminal to run the server 5.Go to your local host to access your server
+2. Type npm install run and all the required packages will be installed
+3. Type node app.js to run the server